RCC Promises to Uphold Your Experience

 Individuals dissatisfied with a campus policy or the conduct of a college employee can bring a complaint, a written or verbal notice of dissatisfaction, to the attention of the appropriate faculty, staff, or administrator at any time.
 If a problem is identified, applicable remedies will be put in place as soon as possible.

 Before engaging in the complaint process, individuals should make every effort to resolve their dissatisfaction informally with the college personnel immediately involved.
 If addressing an issue informally does not lead to satisfactory resolution, the individual may register a complaint with the proper supervisor or administrator in alignment with the appropriate RCCD Board administrative procedure below.
-Complaints escalating to this level must be submitted in writing so that the appropriate administrator can investigate your complaint and respond.

 • Student Grievance Process for Instruction and Grade Related Matters

-AP3500B - Students have a timely path to confidentially file a complaint if they feel there has been a violation of college or district policy concerning instruction or a grade they have received.
-Confidentiality is guaranteed for all parties.
+AP3500B — Students have a timely path to confidentially file a complaint if they feel there has been a violation of college or district policy concerning instruction or a grade they have received.

 • Student Grievance Process for Matters Other than Instruction, Grade, or Discipline